ctlee/BioChemCoRe-2018/docs/pages/povme.md

 ```
 Now open VMD and go to Extensions -> Analysis -> POVME2. **Ensure that this opens.

-**2. Run POVME on the binding pocket the old-fashioned way
+2. **Run POVME on the binding pocket the old-fashioned way

 We’re going to look at a drug-binding pocket on Heat Shock Protein 90 (HSP90).
 You can find this file at /home/sa19/2VCI_demo_clean.pdb